corei8/ordotools/output/ordosite/index.md

     <b>Ordo</b><small>.media</small>
 </h1>

-You will find on this website the documentation and some demonstration of an ordo- and calendar-generating application.
+You will find on this website the documentation (coming soon) and some demonstration of an ordo- and calendar-generating application.
 The algorithms are very difficult to develop for a single year, and even much trouble arises when attemping to write an application that has to work year after year.
 Some parts of this website